 Beyond Trimming: Some Other Green Bean Knife Cuts

-They can be cut into 2-inch pieces for green bean casserole, with a little help from a ruler for those who like to be extra-precise (the cutting board in the photos is a sneak peek of a prototype of one we've been working on with the folks at BoardSmith, so stay tuned for that).
+They can be cut into 2-inch pieces for green bean casserole, with a little help from a ruler for those who like to be extra-precise (the cutting board in the photos is one we designed in collaboration with BoardSmith).

 I like slicing raw or blanched beans straight across into small rounds or into slivers on a steep bias to add bright, sweet snap to salads.

 Blanched beans can also be pulled apart lengthwise, if that's something you're into.

 We have covered the truths and myths of beans and big-pot blanching before, but in case you need a little refresher, here it is.

 When you want to cook green beans, but maintain their green color and some of their snap, blanch them in salted boiling water (you don't need a giant cauldron of water, just something large enough to keep them submerged) until crisp-tender, and then transfer them to an ice bath to halt the cooking process.
 This method of cooking maintains their bright color, develops new flavor compounds, and tenderizes the beans without turning them to mush.

 Now go out and pick up some haricots for dinner.
 It's bean real.